Tycro-Games/tycro-games.github.io/README.md

 Expect to find
  all our socials
   and relevant games
-   on this static page of HTML.!
+   on this static page of HTML!